-- Introduction, first reading and consideration of a motion to order published by title only Ordinance 8323, implementing stormwater quality management requirements of the City's Colorado Municipal Separate Storm Sewer System (MS4) Permit and updating other utilities infrastructure best practices by amending Chapter 11-5, "Stormwater and Flood Management Utility," and Chapter 8-5, "Work in the Public Right of Way and Public Easements," B.R.C.
+- 1. Second reading and consideration of a motion to adopt Ordinance 8323, implementing stormwater quality management requirements of the City's Colorado Municipal Separate Storm Sewer System (MS4) Permit and updating other utilities infrastructure best practices by amending Chapter 11-5, "Stormwater and Flood Management Utility," and Chapter 8-5, "Work in the Public Right of Way and Public Easements," B.R.C.
 1981, and setting forth related details; and - 2.
-Introduction, first reading and consideration of a motion to order published by title only Ordinance 8324, updating utilities standards generally and implementing stormwater quality management requirements of the City's Municipal Separate Storm Sewer System (MS4) Permit by amending the City of Boulder Design and Construction Standards adopted by Ordinance 5986, and setting forth related details.
+Second reading and consideration of a motion to adopt Ordinance 8324, updating utilities standards generally and implementing stormwater quality management requirements of the City's Municipal Separate Storm Sewer System (MS4) Permit by amending the City of Boulder Design and Construction Standards adopted by Ordinance 5986, and setting forth related details.